Discover Multilogin now and get 50% off your first month!

 Browser fingerprinting customization

 Multilogin gives you 55+ advanced fingerprinting controls, letting every profile look and behave like a real, separate user.
-You can fine-tune canvas, WebGL, geolocation, timezone, language, hardware specs, and more — all backed by Stealthfox, Mimic (Chromium-based), and full extension support for custom setups.
-Features like Active Session Lock, Google Services compatibility, Custom DNS, and Port Scan Protection help you stay consistent across platforms and avoid unwanted flags.
+You can fine-tune canvas, WebGL, geolocation, timezone, language, hardware specs, and more.
+Features like Active Session Lock, Google Services compatibility, and Port Scan Protection help you stay consistent across platforms and avoid unwanted flags.

 GhostBrowser provides only basic fingerprinting control.
 It cannot customize WebGL, canvas, geolocation, timezone, or other key fingerprint parameters at a detailed level.
 It also lacks dedicated stealth browsers and offers no way to create realistic, isolated fingerprints for sensitive platforms.
 While it works for simple multi-session use, it does not provide the security, depth, or anti-detection reliability needed for serious multi-account operations.